 Store this medicine securely, where other people cannot access it.
 It may harm people who may take this medicine by accident, or intentionally when it has not been prescribed for them.

 Keep your medicines where children cannot reach them.
 A locked cupboard at least one-and-a-half metres (1.5 m) above the ground is a good place to store medicines.

 Do not store DUROGESIC patches or any other medicine, in the bathroom or near a sink.
 Do not leave medicines in the car or on window sills.
 Heat and dampness can destroy some medicines.

-The contents of DUROGESIC patches may be retrieved and abused by addicts.
+The contents of DUROGESIC patches may be retrieved and abused or misused illegally.

 Fold used patches so that the adhesive side of the patch sticks to itself, then wrap and dispose of it carefully.